Simple enough that you can set the temperature and not worry until your food is done. Built-in meat probe monitors internal temperature for you.

 At BestReviews, we can help make it a little easier to sort through your shopping choices.
 Our recommendations are unbiased because we don’t accept free products from manufacturers.
 We use both experts and field research to gain deeper insight into the product categories we’re considering.
 This allows us to point out key features to look for when you’re comparing items and to remove some of the stress from shopping for home.

-If you’re in the market for an electric smoker, our top recommendations can be found in the matrix above.
+If you’re in the market for an electric smoker, our top recommendations can be found in the product list above.
 If you’re seeking general tips on how to select an electric smoker for your home, our shopping guide has got you covered.

 You can use an electric smoker to prepare any of the foods that you would cook in a gas or charcoal smoker.
 Meat is the most common item, and you can smoke any type that you like, including beef, chicken, pork, and sausages.
 If you like fish, particularly good options include salmon, trout, haddock, and mackerel.